cortexproject/cortex/docs/configuration/config-file-reference.md

 # tenant.
 # CLI flag: -distributor.ingestion-tenant-shard-size
 [ingestion_tenant_shard_size: <int> | default = 0]

+# List of metric relabel configurations.
+Note that in most situations, it is
+# more effective to use metrics relabeling directly in the Prometheus server,
+# e.g. remote_write.write_relabel_configs.
+[metric_relabel_configs: <relabel_config...> | default = ]

 # The maximum number of series for which a query can fetch samples from each
 # ingester.
 This limit is enforced only in the ingesters (when querying samples